sohag-aust/microservice-accounts/README.md

     So, spring actuator provide us a POST api which is : http://localhost:8080/actuator/shutdown when, we hit it our application will be shutting down and also deregistering from eureka server.

+### Section :: 9 :: Get custom header from GatewayService to keep track of co-relation id

+    we need to change in the CustomerController , @GetMapping("/fetchCustomerDetails") api to accept request header of co-relation id from the gateway service and pass it to loans and cards microservices